 Flora and Fauna

-Clayworks is dividing up their Main Gallery into four pockets of focused themes to interpret the scope of the show:
+We have divided up our Main Gallery into four pockets of focused themes to interpret the scope of the show:

 Botany and Desire: Sculptural works influenced by plants and flowers.
-There will be abstract riffs on plants and more direct interpretations.
+There are abstract riffs on plants and more direct interpretations.
 Large, imposing works will share the room with more delicate and demure blossoms.

 Joy Contained: Vases, flower bricks, and other containers for nature’s exuberant expressions.
 What better way to display nature’s artistry than in a hand-made vessel created from the Earth’s best material?